nwever/snowpackCloud/README.md

 # SNOWPACK_in_the_cloud
-Cloud platform for running and visualizing [SNOWPACK](https://www.slf.ch/en/services-and-products/snowpack.html), a numerical snow and firn model, via a Jupyter Notebook.
+Cloud platform deploying [The Littlest JupyterHub](https://tljh.jupyter.org) for running and visualizing [SNOWPACK](https://www.slf.ch/en/services-and-products/snowpack.html), a numerical snow and firn model, via a Jupyter Notebook.

 # How to set up
 ## Step 1: set up VM with tljh